schroef/Photoshop-Scripts/README.md

 This is an altered version of the script by <b>[Laryn : Replace_SmartObject_Images.js](https://gist.github.com/laryn/0a1f6bf0dab5b713395a835f9bfa805c)</b>

 This version scales the new linked images to size of the mask in the artlayer group it is placed.

+> [!IMPORTANT]
-Make sure your PSD document is structured like the example below.
+> Make sure your PSD document is structured like the example below.
 Make sure the names match and the red layer "REPLACE DESIGN" is also named accordingly.

 !['PSD document layer setup'](https://raw.githubusercontent.com/wiki/schroef/photoshop-scripts/images/replace_smartobject_image-layers-naming-and-order.jpg?v20230822)